Renrek/notes/README.md

 # Notes

-A living repository of notes that I can access anywhere, it used to be a private collection, now public to share with friends and collogues.
-I foresee this to grow quickly and I am attempting some order before it gets out of control.
+A living repository of notes that I can access anywhere.
+These notes used to be a private collection, and now public to share with friends and collogues.
+I foresee that this repository will grow quickly and I am attempting establish some order before it gets out of control.
+As I am copying old notes they are being refactoring to markdown as I go.
+Some are quick, while others require some testing to review relevance and if they are outdated.

 ## Table of Contents